Moving Soup with Process Integration

 Our team went to work in the closed plant removing the equipment.
 Dumpers, breakers, conveyors and augers were removed, loaded onto our enclosed truck and taken to our Soule Fabrication Group’s shop for redesign.

 The W. Soule design team and custom fabricators jumped into action.
 The equipment would be used in a new, more confined configuration so equipment was realigned and supplemental pieces were fabricated.
 A new hydraulic dump system was also designed and fabricated.
 Worn parts were replaced and guarding and safety features, which were not originally required, were added.
 Structures, platforms and brand new electrical and controls were added.

-W. Soule is proud to have a legacy of work with Campbell's.
-Our success in the food industry has given us the confidence and experience to put our Process Integration skills to work taking care of our clients' needs from start to finish, mitigating their risk for lost time and cost.
+W. Soule is proud to have a legacy of work with Campbell’s.
+Our success in the food industry has given us the experience to put our Process Integration skills to work taking care of our clients’ needs from start to finish, mitigating their risk for lost time and cost.